Customer Service Culture: 7 Effective Ways to Build It [+ Examples]

 5. Invest in professional development.

 Most of these tips are centered around your employees.
-That's because they are the ones who have to live and breathe your culture every day for it to reach your customers.
-For your team to continuously create a positive customer service culture, invest in training for them so that everyone's on the same page.
+That’s because they are the ones who have to live and breathe your culture every day for it to reach your customers.
+For your team to continuously create a positive customer service culture, invest in training so everyone’s on the same page.

 6. Reward and provide feedback for employees.